rectangularsoftware/rectangular-antlib/README.txt

                          distribution, API docs and info files (README.txt, LICENCE.txt, etc.)

+MAVEN MACROS

   Deploy Maven Module  - Constructs a Maven POM and uploads the module JAR file
                          to a Maven repository with source JAR and test source JAR attached.

+ANDROID MACROS

+  Android Resources    - Generates the R.java file for an Android project.

+  Android Obfuscate    - Specialised version of the core obfuscate macro that
+                         preserves Android components that shouldn't be
+                         renamed.

+  Debug Package        - Create an APK signed with the debug key for testing.

+  Release Package      - Create an APK signed with a specified release key.

 CUSTOM TASKS